Lord Mayor's Suburban Initiative Fund

 Projects must contribute to the Brisbane Vision, by helping to achieve the aspiration to be a friendly and safe, active and healthy, clean and green or vibrant and creative city.

-Each Council Ward was allocated $55,000 for community projects undertaken within that ward.
+Each Council Ward is allocated $55,000 for community projects undertaken within that ward.
 The Lord Mayor allocates $55,000 for community projects that involve multiple wards.

 Applications for funding can be made by community organisations for local projects, or by Councillors to support community events, activities or capital projects.